DeepasriMPrasad/DataSculpt/BUILD_INSTRUCTIONS.md

 ### Common Issues & Solutions

 #### Error: "wine is required"
-- **Cause**: Trying to build Windows executable from Linux/macOS
+- **Cause**: Trying to build Windows executable from Linux/macOS without Wine
-- **Solution**: Use the Windows-specific build script on a Windows machine
+- **Solution**: Install Wine on your system or use the enhanced build script which detects Wine automatically

 #### Error: "Cannot find module electron"
 - **Cause**: Electron not properly installed for Windows